Blockstream/gdk/docs/source/gdk-json.rst

     Use of this value is discouraged and this field might be removed in the future.
     Callers should use descriptors instead.

+.. note:: Ledger sets some xpub fields incorrectly (e.g. always sets child number ``"0"``).
+   Thus if you're using a Ledger device the returned ``"core_descriptors"`` and ``"slip132_extended_pubkey"`` are "incorrect", meaning that the xpub is different from xpubs returned by other signers using the same secret (but the generated addresses are the same).

 .. _subaccount-update: